DRIVEN

 Founded in 2022, Idola Motorsport is a British racing team that emerged from the experienced VR Motorsport outfit.
 Based in the UK, the team made an immediate impact by winning the inaugural Praga Cup UK championship in its debut season, fielding talented drivers such as Jimmy Broadbent and Gordie Mutch.
 Building on its early success, Idola expanded its operations into European motorsport and began competing in the GB4 Championship in 2024, marking its entry into single-seater racing.

-Looking ahead, Idola Motorsport will field a three-car team in the GB4 Championship for the 2026 season, continuing its mission to develop drivers and compete at the highest levels of junior motorsport.
+Looking ahead, Idola Motorsport will field a two-car team (with currently have one available seat remaining) in the GB4 Championship for the 2026 season, continuing its mission to develop drivers and compete at the highest levels of junior motorsport.

 Race car drivers on podium celebrating with champagne, spraying it in the air, in the rain at a motorsport event.